pablo14/data-science-live-book/data_preparation/high_cardinality_descriptive_stats.md

-High Cardinality Variable
+High Cardinality Variable in Descriptive Stats
 ===

 ### What is this about?

 A **high cardinality** variable is one in which it can take _many_ different values.
 For example country.

-This chapter will cover some implications of not treating, and possible methods to deal with them.
+This chapter will cover cardinality reduction based on Pareto rule, using the `freq` function which gives a quick view about where the most of values are concentrated and variable distribution.